I am a postdoc (wissenschaftlicher Mitarbeiter) at the University of Heidelberg in the group of Alexander Schmidt.

 Here is a list of conferences and workshops I attended/plan to attend.

-- British Mathematical Colloquium, Glasgow, UK, April 2020 (upcoming)
+British Mathematical Colloquium, Glasgow, UK, April 2020 (deferred due to the pandemic)

 - Journées Arithmétiques, Istanbul, Turkey, July 2019